paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-016-vocational-rehabilitation-and-other-rehabilitation-services.md

   (A) *Written document* — An individualized plan for employment shall be a written document prepared on forms provided by the designated State unit.

-  (B) *Informed choice* — An individualized plan for employment shall be developed and implemented in a manner that affords eligible individuals the opportunity to exercise informed choice in selecting an employment outcome, the specific vocational rehabilitation services to be provided under the plan, the entity that will provide the vocational rehabilitation services, and the methods used to procure the services, consistent with subsection (d) of this section.
+  (B) *Informed choice* — An individualized plan for employment shall be developed and implemented in a manner that affords eligible individuals the opportunity to exercise informed choice in selecting an employment outcome, the specific vocational rehabilitation services to be provided under the plan, the entity that will provide the vocational rehabilitation services, and the methods used to procure the services, consistent with subsection (d).

   (C) *Signatories* — An individualized plan for employment shall be—